 Aquarium Buckets: Capacity Matters

 An aquarium bucket should be the right size for the water volume of the aquarium.
-This is important for adding water during the initial aquarium setup, changing water during scheduled partial aquarium water changes, and aquarium cleaning.
+First of all, it’s important for adding water during the initial aquarium setup.
+Bucket size is also important for changing water during scheduled partial aquarium water changes and aquarium cleaning.
 Aquarium buckets are used to put water into an aquarium as well as to take water out.
 So think about how much water will be removed during a partial aquarium water change, and choose the size of your aquarium buckets accordingly.

 Two Buckets Are Better Than One